-If places do become available later in the admissions cycle in August or September we return to the rank order list made after interviews and the place will be offered to the next candidate on that list who has satisfied the normal entry requirements and does not hold a place at another medical school.
+If places do become available later in the admissions cycle in August or September we return to the rank order list made after interviews and the place will be offered to the next candidate on that list who has satisfied the normal entry requirements and does not hold a place at another medical school within the UCAS scheme.

 We do not consider applications from applicants who did not initally apply to QUB Medicine when submitting their UCAS application.

 If you do not find an answer to your question

 If your question is not answered in the above or you have any other queries then please contact the admissions for medicine team at firstname.lastname@example.org if you are a home applicant and email@example.com of you are applying under the international fees ruling.